-3.4.6 Final Oral Examination (Dissertation Defense)
+3.4.7 Final Oral Examination (Dissertation Defense)

-The final oral defense cannot be scheduled until the residency requirement has been satisfied.
+The final oral defense cannot be scheduled until the residency requirement has been satisfied (see section 4.2.1).
 The exam must be held during regular academic terms or during the eight-week summer session and occur at least five weeks prior to the conferral of the degree.

 At least two weeks prior to the final oral examination, the candidate must submit a Request for Dissertation Defense Date form, signed by the dissertation committee chair.
 The candidate is responsible for confirming the proposed day and time with all committee members.
-The candidate must submit the form, a final draft copy of the dissertation, and a one-page abstract (maximum 350 words) to the Doctoral Program Coordinator.
+The candidate must submit the form, a final draft copy of the dissertation, and a one-page abstract (maximum 350 words) to the Doctoral Program Director.

 The candidate also is responsible for reserving a room and for submitting details for the public announcement.
 The announcement should include date and time, title, abstract, as well as identify student, chair, and committee.
+(See Appendix 2 for template.)
 Flyers or handouts are optional and generated by the candidate.
-All details are to be submitted to the front desk no later than two weeks before the defense where they will be added to the TSUSP events calendar and posted to faculty and student lists.
+All details are to be submitted to the School's Office askusp@pdx.edu no later than two weeks before the defense where they will be added to the TSUSP events calendar and posted to faculty and student lists.